unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

       4. When you have finished adding contributors, click Next to continue.

-    •	When you either tap Next in the step above, or tap the Upload/Export tab, you are presented with Upload/Export Options.
+    •	When you either click Next in the step above, or click the Upload/Export tab, you are presented with Upload/Export Options.

       1. Select Upload to Door43 (requires an Internet connection).